-- 1. All investments must comply with the SMIF ESG Policy (see page 7 of this document); - 2.
-Investments are restricted to ASX listed securities (which own operating businesses) and may not include any derivative, Exchange Traded Fund or Listed Investment Company. - 3.
-The portfolio must comprise at least 25 securities, with a minimum of 1% and maximum of 10% in any single security.
+1. All investments must comply with the SMIF ESG Policy (see page 9 of this document);

+2. Investments are restricted to ASX listed securities (which own operating businesses) and may not include any derivative, Exchange Traded Fund or Listed Investment Company.

+3. The portfolio must comprise at least 25 securities, with a minimum of 1% and maximum of 10% in any single security.
 The largest 10 holdings may not comprise more than 50% of the portfolio.
-Maximum cash weight is 10%, minimum is 0%. - 4.
-At least 60% of the value of the portfolio must be constituents of the S&P/ASX200 index and at least 90% must be constituents of the All Ordinaries Index.
-The Fund benchmark is the All Ordinaries Accumulation Index. - 5.
-While there are no strict rules on sector weights, the portfolio is expected to be prudently diversified across the 11 GICS sectors.
+Maximum cash weight is 10%, minimum is 0%.

+4. At least 60% of the value of the portfolio must be constituents of the S&P/ASX200 index and at least 90% must be constituents of the All Ordinaries Index.
+The Fund benchmark is the All Ordinaries Accumulation Index.

+5. While there are no strict rules on sector weights, the portfolio is expected to be prudently diversified across the 11 GICS sectors.

 6. A minimum of 40% of the existing portfolio (by dollar value) must be maintained in your proposed portfolio.
 That is, you will need to rollover 40% or more of the current portfolio and incorporate it in your proposed portfolio.
-The FAIR ETF should not be included in that 40% rollover.